 I dress you as you dressed me I clean you as you cleaned me I love you as you loved me You try my patience as I tried yours.
 I wonder if I have the strength to Mother my mother For as long as she needs.

-When I tell you the truth Your brow furrows as it used to do When I disappointed you~ This cannot be A bed in a room in a sterile place Waiting for death Waiting for the next breath Waiting for heaven Waiting
+When I tell you the truth Your brow furrows as it used to do When I disappointed you~ This cannot be A bed in a room in a sterile place Waiting for death Waiting for heaven Waiting

 And I tell you: Travel safely Eat, please eat Sleep well Call me when you get there.

 When I lay my head in my mother’s lap I think how day hides the stars, the way I lay hidden once, waiting inside my mother’s singing to herself.
 And I remember how she carried me on her back between home and the kindergarten, once each morning and once each afternoon.

 When my son lays his head in my lap, I wonder: Do his father’s kisses keep his father’s worries from becoming his?
 I think Dear God, and remember there are stars we haven’t heard from yet: They have so far to arrive.
 Amen, I think, and I feel almost comforted.

 I’ve no idea what my child is thinking.

 Between two unknowns, I live my life.
 Between my mother’s hopes, older than I am by coming before me.
 And my child’s wishes, older than I am by outliving me.
 And what’s it like?
 Is it a door, and a good-bye on either side?
 A window, and eternity on either side?
 Yes, and a little singing between two great rests. ~Li-Young Lee The Hammock